Polymeowial/american-option-valuation/README.md

 F(t_k) = \sum^{i = 1-> NBasis} a_i \cdot L_i(S_{t_k})
 $$

 where the functions $L_i(S)$ serve as the regression’s basis functions.
 To choose the optimal number of basis functions ($NBasis$), one can use the convergence diagnostic described in the original paper.
-The core idea involves estimating the stopping rule using one set of simulated paths (insampled paths) and then applying it to a different set of paths (outsampled paths).
-Applied to this algorithm, we can fit the coefficients of the regression on the insampled paths on the outsampled paths.
+The core idea involves estimating the exercising rule using one set of simulated paths (insampled paths) and then applying it to a different set of paths (outsampled paths).
+For this algorithm, we can fit the coefficients of the regression estimated using the insampled paths on the outsampled paths.
 A well-designed algorithm should produce outsampled values that are very close to the corresponding insampled values.

 ## Notebook Summary